ngons/hicetnunc-model-viewer/README.md

 4) In the explorer pane of VS, right click index.html and select "Open with Live Server"

-Visual Studio should up the HTML file in the browser after opening it up Live Server.
+Visual Studio should up the open the HTML file in the browser after opening it up Live Server.

 If you don't want to use an enivironment image, use environment-image="neutral".
 Lots of examples can be found here: https://modelviewer.dev/examples/loading/index.html